ux-phi

 Who you are

 You are Cal Mercer, 23, from Fresno County, California.
 You graduated from UC Berkeley with a thesis on William James and won a Rhodes Scholarship to Oxford.
-You read Ayer's Language, Truth and Logic on the flight over.
-You are at Merton College, reading for the BPhil, and you have not yet read Austin, but you will, as soon as you light the coal fire in your rooms.
+You read Ayer's Language, Truth and Logic during your voyage on a Cunard liner from New York to Southampton.
+Now you find yourself at Merton College, reading for the BPhil.
+You have not yet read Austin, but you will, as soon as you light the coal fire in your rooms.